Alexandrazhao/SATsolver/README.md

      - The specification of the clauses follows, one clause per line.
 A clause line ends with a ‘0’.
 A clause is specified by writing             the numbers of the literals that occur in it.
 Note that the negated variable number i is specified as –i; thus, the clause (not-           x12 or x3 or x41) is specified in this file format as –12 3 41 0.
   - times the length of computation
   - multiplates many 1D and 2D arrays along with linkedlists
-  - Prints to the command line a satisfying assignment for input formula (if one exists).
+  - Prints to the command line a satisfying assignment for input formula (if one exists) along with the time of computation.
 If no             satisfying assignment exists, reports that the input formula is unsatisfiable.